Lt-Nova-Ghost-Coder/Lt-Nova-Ghost-Coder/README.md

 <p>
 <h3>About me:</h3>

-Second-year CS student, part-time bug fixer, full-time problem solver.
-I love working on web projects, diving into DSA, and figuring out how things really work under the hood.
-Outside coding, I’m a video game geek—so whether it’s debugging code or beating a boss level, I’m always up for a challenge.
+Second-year full-time CS student, part-time software enginner.
+Working on projects, diving into DSA, and figuring out how things really work under the hood.
+Outside coding, I’m a video game geek—so whether it’s debugging code or beating a boss level,<br>

+<b>I’m always up for a challenge!</b>.

 </p>